-By installing the Azure Boards app for GitHub, you can configure and manage the connections of your Azure Boards projects (hosted service only) with your GitHub.com repositories.
+Installing the Azure Boards app for GitHub is the first step in connecting Azure Boards to your GitHub repositories.
 By connecting your Azure Boards projects with GitHub.com repositories, you support linking between GitHub commits and pull requests to work items.
 You can use GitHub for software development while using Azure Boards to plan and track your work.

-- To install the Azure Boards app, you must be an administrator or owner of the GitHub repository or GitHub organization.
+- To install the Azure Boards app, you must be an administrator or owner of the GitHub organization.

 If your repository is already connected via another authentication type such as OAuth, you'll need to remove that repository from your existing connection before re-connecting it via the GitHub App.
-Follow the steps in the remove repositories section before starting the GitHub App configuration.
+Follow the steps provided in Add or remove GitHub repositories before starting the GitHub App configuration.

 You can connect an Azure DevOps organization to multiple GitHub repositories so long as you are an administrator for those repositories.
-However, you can't connect a GitHub repository to more than one Azure Boards project.
+However, you shouldn't connect a GitHub repository to more than one Azure DevOps organization.
 To understand why, review Troubleshoot GitHub & Azure Boards connection, Unexpected results when linking to projects defined in two or more Azure DevOps organizations.